kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/01b-async-await.md

 ## Composition
 ### One way to avoid using `try/catch` errors
 * We can take this `createStore = (` and wrap it in another function that will catch any errors
-    - So we create a higher function that `wraps` create store and if any of that code throws an error and our wrapper function will handle all of our error handling - This is nice!
+    - So we create a higher function that `wraps` **createStore**
+    - And if any of that code throws an error
+    - Our wrapper function will handle all of our error handling
+        + This is nice!

 `handlers/errorHandlers.js`